Chester-King/ML-Code-Guide-for-Beginners/README.md

 # ML Guide for beginners

-### Step by Step code guide on how to get started with Machine Learning
+## Step by Step code guide on how to get started with Machine Learning

+### Data Preprocessing

 - **Commit 1** Importing the Libraries
 - **Commit 2** Importing Dataset